iterative/dvc.org/content/docs/dvclive/api-reference/set_step.md

 # dvclive.set_step()

-Signals that the current step has ended and updates `step` with the given value.
+Signals that the current step has ended and sets `step` to the given value.

 ```py
 def set_step(step: int):